elofyi/website/README.md

 # Elodie Bot

-Web Site of the Elodie bot
+Website of the Elodie bot